fdisasm-1.2.2.zip (94K) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 The FindRes tool will create an initial “format” file for Macintosh resources, and also “bin_map” and a set of entry points to feed to FindCode.

 Besides ROM images, FDisasm can also disassemble Macintosh 680x0 applications.
-But the code and other resources are located in the "resource fork" of such appplications, while FDisasm only operates on the "data fork" of the file "bin".
+But the code and other resources are located in the “resource fork” of such appplications, while FDisasm only operates on the “data fork” of the file “bin”.
 The GetRsFrk tool gets the resource fork of a file you select, and saves it into the data fork of “bin”.
 An alternative is asPack, which also saves the data fork and the meta data into “bin”, in AppleSingle format.